riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  (OPRF, {{!I-D.irtf-cfrg-voprf}}), such as OPAQUE
  {{!I-D.irtf-cfrg-opaque}} and PrivacyPass
- {{!I-D.ietf-privacypass-protocol}}, take advantage of the algebraic structure to do more:
+ {{!I-D.ietf-privacypass-protocol}}, take advantage of the algebraic structure of the group to do more:
-An OPRF is a protocol by which a client and a server to can jointly evaluate a pseudorandom function family (PRF) with a key known only to the server on an input known only to the client, giving an output also known only to the client.
+An OPRF is a protocol by which a client and a server can jointly evaluate a pseudorandom function family (PRF) with a key known only to the server on an input known only to the client, giving an output also known only to the client.
+To do this, the server deliberately exposes x\*P given an arbitrary point P, where x is a secret key known only to the server.

+## Taxonomy of Problems

-A static DH oracle computes x\*P given an arbitrary base P where x is a secret.
+A **static DH oracle** reveals x\*P given an arbitrary base P where x is a secret.
-The static DH problem is to compute x\*Q for random Q determined after the adversary's last oracle query.
+The **static DH problem** (SDH, {{BG04}}) is to compute x\*Q for random Q determined after the adversary's last oracle query.

+The **discrete log problem with auxiliary inputs** (DLPwAI,
+ {{Cheon10}}) is to recover x given
+ (G, x\*G, x^2\*G, x^3\*G, ..., x^q\*G)
+ for some q.
+The DLPwAI is obviously at least as hard as SDH:
+Given a static DH oracle, an adversary can find the auxiliary inputs for DLPwAI, and then if the adversary can solve DLPwAI they can trivially solve a static DH problem by using the secret x to compute x\*Q directly given the challenge Q.

+It is unknown whether SDH is at least as hard as DLPwAI.
+Most SDH attacks work via DLPwAI, with the exception of the
+ {{Granger10}} attack discussed below on elliptic curves over extension fields which solves SDH directly but not DLPwAI.

+The **generalized discrete log problem with auxiliary inputs** (GDLPwAI, {{Kim14}}) is to recover x given
+ (x^e_1 \* G, x^e_2 \* G, ..., x^e_q \* G)
+ for arbitrary integers e_1, e_2, ..., e_q.
+Static DH oracles only expose x\*P, not arbitrary powers of x, so although GDLPwAI algorithms can make more economical use of a subset of the powers of x, this economy is of theoretical rather than practical interest.

+The **strong DH problem** {{Cheon06}} is to compute x^{q + 1} \* G
+ given (G, x\*G, x^2\*G, ..., x^q*\G).
+There is no known way to improve on static DH attacks to solve the strong DH problem, so we do not discuss it further in this memo.

 # Conventions and Definitions